 DraftKings Sportsbook is a behemoth in the fantasy sports industry and made the leap into sportsbetting as soon as it was legalized in the first US state.

-DraftKings offers dozens of Super Bowl 54 lines including the standard moneyline, point spread, and totals bets along with a considerable variety of Super Bowl game props, player props, and parlays.
+DraftKings offers dozens of Super Bowl lines including the moneyline, point spread, and totals bets along with a considerable variety of Super Bowl game props, player props, and parlays.

-FanDuel Sportsbook has all the standard moneyline, point spread, and totals bets for Super Bowl 54 plus a wide variety of game props, player props, team props and parlays for the Super Bowl.
+FanDuel Sportsbook has all the standard moneyline, point spread, and totals bets for the Super Bowl plus a wide variety of game props, player props, team props and parlays for the Super Bowl.

 FanDuel also offers players a free Big Game Bingo contest for the Super Bowl with different pop culture and sports props, giving players the chance to win a share of a $25,000 grand prize or 1,000 FanDuel points to use in future contests.

-As a result, expect Fox Bet to offer more than the standard moneyline, point spread, and totals bets.
+Expect Fox Bet to offer much more than the standard moneyline, point spread, and totals bets.
 FOX Bet has a variety of props, promos, and free contests ahead of the game.

 You can walk into any retail sportsbook in PA and bet on any NFL game during the season, any playoff game and, of course, Super Bowl 55.
 Super Bowl betting is also available via online sportsbooks and sportsbook apps in PA for faster and more efficient betting on the big game – especially live, in-game betting.

 Sign up for an online sportsbook through one of our exclusive links and you’ll find the current Super Bowl markets listed directly in the lobby.
 Standard single-game wagers like point spreads, moneylines and totals will all be available ahead of the game and during the game.